 Set during the last years of the Mexican Revolution (around 1917), at and across the Mexican border

 A "Dirty Dozen" type film - about a group of mercenaries on a perilous rescue mission (paid for by a millionaire rancher) who found out that their objective wasn't what they thought it was.

-The exciting action-western opened with corrupt rancher J. W. Grant (Ralph Bellamy) hiring four professionals (at $1,000 apiece) to rescue his allegedly kidnapped Mexican wife Maria (Claudia Cardinale) from her abductor - ex-Revolution guerrilla leader/bandit Jesus Raza (Jack Palance).
+The exciting action-western opened with corrupt rancher J. W. Grant (Ralph Bellamy) hiring four professionals (at $10,000 apiece, with $1,000 paid up-front) to rescue his allegedly kidnapped Mexican wife Maria (Claudia Cardinale) from her abductor - ex-Revolution guerrilla leader/bandit Jesus Raza (Jack Palance).

 The four hired guns were: leader and professional soldier Henry "Rico" Fardan (Lee Marvin), horse wrangler and pack master Hans Ehrengard (Robert Ryan), dynamite expert Bill Dolworth (Burt Lancaster), and black tracker and archer Jake Sharp (Woody Strode).
 The group crossed the Mexican border and located Raza's hideout deep within a canyon.

 Although Fardan had an opportunity to kill Raza, Maria interceded and saved him.
 It was clear that Maria was Raza's willing mistress.
 Ruthless rancher Grant had acquired Maria for an arranged marriage, but she had escaped and returned to lover Raza in his desert stronghold in Mexico.